Looking for the full mask guide?

 Common Questions About Masks in Japan

-• Do I still have to wear a mask everywhere in Japan?
-No, mask-wearing is generally voluntary in most public spaces.
-However, many people still choose to wear them, especially in crowded areas or if they feel unwell.
+- Do I still have to wear a mask everywhere in Japan?
+No. In most everyday public spaces, mask-wearing is generally voluntary.
+However, some facilities may still request it, especially medical or care-related places.

-• What if I forget my mask and need one?
-Masks are widely available for purchase at convenience stores, drugstores, and supermarkets across Japan.
+- What if I forget my mask and need one?
+Masks are easy to buy at convenience stores, drugstores, supermarkets, and many station-area shops in Japan.

 📝 Key Takeaways